When a podcast listener presses play on your series, you want to give them the best audio experience possible on and off the listening platform.

 Having a good microphone is important for obvious reasons.
 The better the mic, the better the sound.

 We recommend getting a USB microphone so that you can plug it into your computer and easily start recording.
-Trust us, your podcast listener will love you.
+If you want to get a little fancier, a dynamic microphone like the Shure SM7B is also a popular option.

 But if you’re recording remotely and either have another host that you record with or you’re interviewing guests, you’ll need to find a remote recording software that works for you.
 Check out our list of six remote recording softwares broken down by capabilities and price.

-There are so many editing resources out there that you can explore.
-Here are some free audio editing tools, but remember, free options do tend to limit your capabilities and quality.
-Alternatively, if you don’t want to worry about editing and are interested in having someone take it off of your plate, you can chat with us here 😉
+Alternatively, if you don’t want to worry about editing and are interested in having someone take it off of your plate, you can chat with our team.

 A podcast structure is basically the format of your show.
 Maybe it’s an interview style, a docu-series, or a multi-story series.
 Whatever it may be, if you define it at the beginning, it really helps to shape your content and editing moving forward.